trawick/ct-httpd/src/2.4.x/README.md

 * r1587607 - add the mod_ssl APIs, change cmake-based build for Windows to export new hooks
 * r1588868 - fix a warning in new mod_ssl APIs with some unknown level of gcc

-This patch should be applied to the httpd 2.4.x branch to add the APIs:
+These revisions are bundled in the following patch, which you can apply to a checkout of the httpd 2.4.x branch to add the APIs:

 * https://github.com/trawick/ct-httpd/blob/master/src/2.4.x/httpd-2.4.x.patch

+The patch has been tested with r1588854 but probably works with the 2.4.9 release tarballs as well.

-Apply the patch to 2.4.*recent* and build it as you normally would, ensuring that you have OpenSSL 1.0.2-beta1 or later.
+Build httpd as you normally would, ensuring that you have OpenSSL 1.0.2-beta1 or later.

 For example:
 ```